 Support and Acknowledgements

-The Smart Discharges team gratefully acknowledges our implementing partners, Walimu, KEMRI, and the Ugandan Catholic Medical Bureaux, as well as our funding partners, including Google, Wellcome Trust, and Grand Challenges Canada, Mining4Life and the BC Children’s Hospital Foundation.
+The Smart Triage team gratefully acknowledges our implementing partners Walimu, KEMRI, and the Uganda Catholic Medical Bureau, as well as our funding partners, including Google, Wellcome Trust, Grand Challenges Canada, Mining4Life and the BC Children’s Hospital Foundation.